drvinceknight/Nashpy/docs/discussion/normal-form-games.rst

 ------------

-See :ref:`how-to-create-a-normal-form-game` for guidance of how to use Nashpy to xreate a Normal form game.
+See :ref:`how-to-create-a-normal-form-game` for guidance of how to use Nashpy to create a Normal form game.